ArduinoShop/LGT8F328-Larduino/README.md

 **What the LGT8F328P cannot do:**  there are at least 2 thing you need to be aware of when using this MCU:

 1) it is not programmable via the SPI bus like the Atmel chips - It uses a SWD interface to accomplish this...
-    I have creatd a module that functions as a USBasp/USBisp compatibe with the ArduinoIDE.
-There is also workaround using a separate arduino board as programmer, at times referred to as the LarduinoISP - David has adapted a version that he includes in the above mentioned boards package..
+    I have creatd a [module](https://arduinoshop.ca/lgt8f328/lgtasp) that functions as a USBasp/USBisp compatibe with the ArduinoIDE.
+There is also a workaround using a separate arduino board as programmer, at times referred to as the LarduinoISP - David has adapted a version that he includes in his above mentioned boards package..

 2) off the shelf LGT boards have the programability of the WatchDog interrupt basically disabled (in the bootloader) with the end result that freeRTOS will not run on these boards.
     One workaround is to use timer3 which involves small mods to some freeRTOS files and the somewhat complex mods I did to IDE files...